Card manipulation: False deals

 Dealing cards (for example at the start of a traditional card game) is considered a fair means of distributing cards.
 False deals are techniques which appear to deliver cards fairly, when actually the cards delivered are predetermined or known to the performer.
-False dealing techniques include: second dealing, bottom dealing, middle dealing, false counts (more or less cards are dealt than expected), and double dealing (the top and bottom cards of a small packet are dealt together).
+False dealing techniques include: second dealing, bottom dealing, Greek dealing (a variation of the bottom deal), center dealing (rarely used), and double dealing (the top and bottom cards of a small packet are dealt together).

-Side slips
+Side steal

-Now known as the "side steal".
 A technique invented by magician F. W. Conradi.
-It is used to control a predetermined card to the top of a deck (most of the time).
+It is used to control a predetermined card to the top of a deck (most of the time) by utilizing the classic palm.
+There is also the diagonal palm shift, first published by S. W. Erdnase.
+Like the side steal, the diagonal palm shift utilizes the classic palm, but it is intended to control cards to the bottom of the deck, but it is commonly used to "teleport" a card to your pocket.

 Passes

 The effect of the card pass is that an identified card is inserted somewhere into a deck.
 However, following rapid and concealed manipulation by the performer, it is secretly moved or displaced - usually to the top (or bottom) of the deck.
-A pass is achieved by swapping the portion of the deck from the identified card downwards, with the portion of the deck above the identified card.
-Pass techniques include: the classic pass, the invisible turn-over pass, the Zingone Perfect Table pass, the flesh grip pass, the jog pass, the Braue pass, the Charlier pass, the finger palm pass and the Hermann pass.
+A pass is achieved by swapping the portion of the deck from the identified card downwards, with the portion of the deck above the identified card (cutting the deck secretly to control a certain card).
+Pass techniques include: the classic pass, the Zingone Perfect Table pass, the flesh grip pass, the jog pass, the Braue pass, the Charlier pass, the finger palm pass, the bluff pass and the Herrmann pass.
 Simply, a card pass is a secret cut of the deck (not to be confused with a coin pass which is a false transfer of a coin from one hand to the other).

 Palming

 Palming is a technique for holding or concealing one or more cards in the palm of the hand.
 Cards palmed from a deck are typically held in reserve (unseen by the audience) until production is required for the illusion being performed.
-Palming techniques include: the Braue diagonal tip-up, the swing, the thumb-count, face card palm, the crosswise, new vertical, the gamblers' squaring, the gamblers' flat, the Hugard top palm, the flip-over, the Hofzinser bottom, the Braue bottom, the Tenkai palm and the Zingone bottom.
+Palming techniques include: the Braue diagonal tip-up, the swing, the thumb-count, face card palm, the crosswise, new vertical, the gamblers' squaring, the gamblers' flat, the Hugard top palm, the flip-over, the Hofzinser bottom, the Braue bottom, the Tenkai palm, the lateral palm, and the Zingone bottom.